 Rule of law means better public health, economic development, and political participation.
 It is the necessary ingredient to all forms of human endeavor, especially in communities of greatest need.

-- The rule of law is the foundation of communities of justice, opportunity, and peace.
+A world comprised of rule of law communities delivering justice, opportunity, and peace.

 The World Justice Project has three primary goals: